Devyani56/Networks/README.md

-The above code runs simulation for SR protocol and calculates varios statistical values to compare it's performance
+The above code runs simulation for SR protocol and calculates various statistical values to compare it's performance